 "It's a really integrated offering," said Maura O'Donnell, QuickBooks Online Global Payments' Platform Partnerships leader.
-"With one POS system you get QuickBooks Payments, you get a reader, automatic reconciliation with accounting, as well as reporting.
+"With one POS system, you get QuickBooks Payments, you get a reader, automatic reconciliation with accounting, as well as reporting.
 It's a one-stop shop."

 QuickBooks Desktop POS offers a lot of inventory management features to support small businesses.
 Whether you sell online or in a store, you can get an accurate snapshot of your inventory in real time from one dashboard – even if you have multiple stores.
-You can also identity your top sellers and peak sales periods, and ensure that your pricing supports the growth of your enterprise.
-It has low-inventory alerts to remind you when it's time to reorder products, and you can run inventory turnover statistics to see which items you should reorder and which ones you should cycle out.
+You can also identify your top sellers and peak sales periods, and ensure that your pricing supports the growth of your enterprise.
+It has low-inventory alerts to remind you when to reorder products, and you can run inventory turnover statistics to see which items you should reorder and which ones you should cycle out.

 QuickBooks POS has reporting capabilities as well.
 You can run a sales report on the spot, check the productivity of specific employees, check inventory levels, and see who your best customers are.
-You can also customize reports to get the information that matters most to your business.

 E-commerce has become extremely important for many merchants during the COVID-19 pandemic, and POS systems that support the digital migration stand out.
 QuickBooks has partnered with ShopKeep to give its merchants the ability to set up an e-commerce shop, offer online ordering and offline delivery, and access SEO tools.